-Abusers may expect children to be capable of things beyond their abilities (punishes 18 month old for wetting diaper).
-He may tease children until they cry.
-He may not want children to eat at the table or may expect them to be kept in their rooms when he is home.
-He may punish animals brutally or be insensitive to their pain or suffering.
+Abusers may expect children to be capable of things beyond their abilities, such as punishing an 18-month-old for wetting their diaper.
+They may not want children to eat at the table or may expect them to be kept in their rooms when the abuser is home.
+They may punish animals brutally or be insensitive to their pain or suffering.

 Little concern over whether you want sex or not, and uses sulking or anger to manipulate you into compliance.
 Makes sexual or degrading jokes about you.